CrazyRedMachine/UltimatePopnController/README.md

 # Leonardo version

 Because I loved the ModeSwitch feature, I adapted the code so it could compile for Leonardo as well.
-Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, duh)
+Due to lack of gpio, in this case there's only 11 buttons and 9 lights, no keypad support, and reactive mode won't include AC light simulation (there's no side or top lamps, duh).

+I'm also taking advantage of the Leonardo EEPROM.
+On manually switching, the resulting lightmode is stored in the EEPROM so that it persists on controller disconnect/reconnect.

 # Demo